pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 ### **STEP 4**: Download the Oracle Backup Module, the Adobe Yum Repository, and the public yum ol6 repository to your Terraform directory (we are using D:\tf).

--	Go to the following site to download opc_installer.zip and save to your local download location:  `http://www.oracle.com/technetwork/database/availability/oracle-cloud-backup-2162729.html`
+-	Go to the following site to download opc_installer.zip and save to /scripts/ws folder in your Terraform location:  `http://www.oracle.com/technetwork/database/availability/oracle-cloud-backup-2162729.html`

 	![](images/SG-setup-terraform/017.png)